 The lazy mode doesn’t repeat anything without a need.
 The pattern finished, so we’re done.
 We have a match

 Modern regular expression engines can optimize internal algorithms to work faster.
-So they may work a bit different from the described algorithm.
+So they may work a bit differently from the described algorithm.

 But to understand how regular expressions work and to build regular expressions, we don’t need to know about that.
 They are only used internally to optimize things.

 Complex regular expressions are hard to optimize, so the search may work exactly as described as well.

 With regexps, there’s often more than one way to do the same thing.

 In our case we can find quoted strings without lazy mode using the regexp